 - A sharp reduction in eating industrialized and processed foods.

-- Plain sugars & All high glycemic carbohydrates.
+- Plain sugars and all high glycemic carbohydrates.
 (Such as white flour and potatoes.)

 - Solidified vegetable oils - trans oils.